hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 added 2g of more RO water, but the buffering capacity of this water is so low, it only brought it up to 4.1.
 I then replaced 1g of this water with tap water, which has huge alkalinity in my area, and that brought it up to 5.4.
-I added a half of a campdem table to not screw with cholrine which has given me [problems](http://www.flyinghopmachine.com/blog/2015/06/20/brew-day-drink-with-the-flies-ipa-v2/) before.
+I added a half of a campdem tablet to not screw with cholrine which has given me [problems](http://www.flyinghopmachine.com/blog/2015/06/20/brew-day-drink-with-the-flies-ipa-v2/) before.
 Final Sparge water pH was 5.3.